PillowFishSticks/Kassie-MS4/TESTING.md

     - Secret keys were not being read by gitpod, despite being added as gitpod variables.
     - Created an env.py file to store the secret keys in.

+3. **The heart for the wishlist was not turning red**
+    - The product heart for the wishlist was not turning red once that product had been added to the wishlist.

 ### Unsolved bugs

 1. **Duplicate id in reviews.html**